drwpow/pow.rs-2017/content/blog/did-we-fuck-up-the-internet-pt-1.md

 +++
 title = "did we fuck up the internet? part 1" date = 2020-08-26
+updated = 2020-09-08
 description = "2020 has been… a year.
 Amdist a global pandemic, collapse of the United States, and other acts of God, several events transpired this year that has made us question the internet’s trajectory.
 Are we boned?"

 [taxonomies]
 tags = ["dev"]
 +++

-2020 has been… a year.
-I have neither the time nor energy to really describe all the extreme, heartbreaking, life-shattering events in 2020.
-So I won’t.
+“Learn the fundamentals” is a common piece of advice given to beginners when starting out.
+And usually for web pages, it’s some form of “learn HTML, CSS, and JS.”
+Those three will never go away, and will outlast any flavor-of-the-month framework (but full disclosure: I actually do tell beginners to learn a flavor-of-the-month framework because it’s motivating, it’s what gets them hired, and you can still learn the fundamentals at the same time).

+But what if the fundamentals… aren’t so fundamental?
+What were to happen if the fundamentals changed?

-There are lots of “was the internet a mistake?” blog posts (“we’re monkeys that tricked rocks to think; we deserve what we get! ha ha”), but they’re a bit melodramatic.
-I’ve never written one (besides a mild [questioning of HTML](./was-html-a-mistake.html)).
-I’m pretty bad in general at feeding off sensationalism.
-I think I might even irrationally avoid it.
+I’ve never written a “was the internet a mistake?” blog post (it’s either a cheap laugh—“we’re monkeys that tricked rocks to think; we deserve what we get! ha ha”—or a bit melodramatic).
+But I guess 2020 is the year I start.

-However, recent events have led me to question if our current trajectory of building the web is the right one, for the the first time in my 11+ year professional career of web development (though take that with a grain of salt—2020 has me questioning everything my life has led to so far).
-But by “direction” I don’t mean it shouldn’t exist.
-Yes, I believe in radical democratization of knowledge.
-Yes, I believe the internet has the capability to be a great social equalizer.
-Yes, I believe open access to knowledge is the most ethical thing I can probably do with my life.
-Yes, yes, yes.

-But, rather, I’m questioning our execution of it thusfar.
-Our understanding and [relationship with the internet has evolved][social-media] since its inception.
-And perhaps—just perhaps—our collective first stab at one of the most important transformations in human history wasn’t completely perfect only 20-something years in.

-What follows are my thoughts leading up to this questioning.
-Part 1 (this post) will outline what led up to now by highlighting some notable discussions happening in the community.
-The following parts will outline whatever harebrained solutions I think may get us out of this giant-ass digital pickle.
+## backstory: why I’m questioning the web

+When I say I’m questioning the fundamentals of the web, I basically mean the HTML/CSS/JS + browsers combo.
+Or at least this current version of it.
+Part 1 (this post) will outline what led to this.
+The following parts will try and soothsay a little.

 ### the Mozilla layoffs